CalvetIT/onyku/README.md

 - Website: https://calvetit.com/onyku/

-Onyku™ is an open-source project aimed at creating an IT design standard and multiple guidelines standards, facilitating knowledge sharing among IT professionals, and developing IT design software that adheres to these standards.
-This software also facilitates the creation and sharing of knowledge in these standards, leveraging Git repository hosts.
+Onyku™ is an open-source project aimed at creating an IT design standard, guideline standards, and developing an IT design software that adheres to them.
+This software facilitates the creation and sharing of knowledge in these standards, leveraging Git repositories to enhance collaboration among IT professionals

 The product is in its very early stages, with only a basic proof of concept for the knowledge-sharing module, which is **not** production-ready.
 We aim to hire a senior software engineer as soon as financially feasible, who will be responsible for redesigning it and building the core product.